Kerry Weaver: Season twelve

 Kerry continued to play the background in most of the episodes this season.
 Even though she stayed very busy with her administrative meetings and tasks, Kerry occasionally took shifts in the ER to keep her emergency skills sharp.
 Kerry kept putting off hip surgery even though the pain had begun impacting her ability to provide care, but in the episode "Out on a Limb" Kerry did undergo the surgery to fix her hip dysplasia.
 In the episode "No Place To Hide," Kerry walked for the first time on the series without the aid of her forearm crutch.
 Kerry asked Abby (who was expecting a child with Luka) to be Henry's legal guardian in the event that something happened to her, but her surgery was entirely successful.
-(Reportedly, this storyline was done, at least in part, because Laura Innes really was starting to develop hip and back problems after ten years of walking with a fake limp and using a crutch for the sake of her role.)
+This storyline was done in part because Laura Innes really was starting to develop hip and back problems after ten years of walking with a fake limp and using a crutch for the sake of her role.

 Laura Innes described this arc as the character "shedding some of her hardness and moving on in her life."

 At the end of the season, Kerry faced criticism for hiring Dr. Victor Clemente (John Leguizamo) as an attending physician, after he was fired for his onscreen mental health breakdown and a case of medical incompetence that was never shown or fully explained.
 Despite being responsible for hiring him (and for refusing Luka's efforts to have Clemente fired long before the issues that did lead to his dismissal), Kerry tried to divert the fire towards Dr. Luka Kovač (Goran Visnjic), the Chief of Emergency Medicine, risking his job as a result.